-Our ARM project consists of developing and demonstrating improved cloud formation parameterizations by using both a single-column model (SCM) and a cumulus ensemble model (CEM), together with ARM data.
-These two models can be driven with "large-scale forcing" (e.g., vertical motion) as observed in ARM; each model produces a field of clouds and the associated radiation and precipitation fields.
-The SCM does so through its physical parameterizations, while the CEM does so by "directly simulating" convective cloud circulations.
+Our project for the Atmospheric Radiation Measurement (ARM) Program consists of developing and demonstrating improved cloud formation parameterizations using a single-column model (SCM), a cumulus ensemble model (CEM), and ARM data.
+These two models can be driven with large-scale forcing (e.g., vertical motion) as observed in ARM.
+Each model produces a field of clouds and the associated radiation and precipitation fields.
+The SCM does so through its physical parameterizations, while the CEM does so by directly simulating convective cloud circulations.

 The improved parameterizations tested in this way will be further tested and applied in the Colorado State University (CSU) general circulation model (GCM).
 Figure 1 summarizes the approach.